-Always drive straight up the hill and always avoid hills steeper than 15°.
+Always drive straight up the hill and always avoid hills that are very steep.

 1. Keep both hands on the wheel.

-- Prior to starting the climb, shift into low range, select four-wheel drive for traction, and gradually press the accelerator; then maintain a constant speed.
+2. Prior to starting the climb, shift into low range, select four-wheel drive for traction, and gradually press the accelerator; then maintain a constant speed.